ljenchik/my-mars-mission/Readme.md

 ### Mars Holidays

 In order to explore a Mars Holidays page a user has to create an account: to provide name, email, photo (optional) and password.
 I validate all input data.
 If there is no name, "Enter name" message will be displayed as well as the corresponding label Name and input box will be highlighted in orange.
 Password must contain at least 8 characters with one number and one letter.
 If password is not in a correct format, a user will see a message with an error.
-Afrer a successful account data validation, a user will land in a login page.
+After a successful account data validation, a user will land in a login page.

 <p float="left">
 <img src="assets/images/MarsHolidays.png" alt="mars holidays page" width="200"/>